 Email: huisman -at- paxforpeace -dot- nl | LinkedIn: Carrie Stefansky Huisman

 Erin first joined the team as an intern in February 2019 as part of her Conflict Studies and Human Rights MA programme, which she completed Cum Laude with a thesis on the securitisation of Muslims in Myanmar.
-During her internship, Erin conducted, among other things, a literature review of PoC-training modules, research on a new methodological layer for the HSS, and assisted with the set-up of the PAX-facilitated Early Warning / Early Action in Burkina Faso Pilot project.
-Erin rejoined the Protection of Civilians team as a consultant, supporting the team in the coordination of its new programming and as Project Officer for the project Protection in Practice project, focusing in particular on research and advocacy around civilian harm and its tracking, investigation, response and mitigation.
+After her studies, Erin rejoined the Protection of Civilians team, where she currently works as a Project Officer for the Protection in Practice project, focusing in particular on research and advocacy around civilian harm and its tracking, investigation, response and mitigation.

 Email: bijl -at- paxforpeace -dot- nl | LinkedIn: Erin Bijl